Skip to main content

 Project Overview#

 The Oak Street project is part of the Downtown Stormwater Improvement Program (DSIP) and will help to resolve flooding issues in downtown Fort Collins.
-The project extends from Mason St to City Park and will begin at Mason in July 2024.
+The project extends from Mason St. to City Park and began at Mason Street in July 2024.

-Additionally and in preparation for the stormwater project, the City will be replacing the water main from Grant to Jackson, and Xcel Energy will be replacing the gas main from Meldrum to Jackson.
+Additionally and in preparation for the stormwater project, the City will be replacing the water main from Grant Avenue to Jackson Avenue, and Xcel Energy will be replacing the gas main from Meldrum Street to Jackson Avenue.

 The map below shows the general locations and projected timeline for the projects.